pywbem/pywbemtools/docs/pywbemclispecialfeatures.rst

 =======================================

-Pywbemcli includes several features in the syntax that are worth presenting in detail to help the user understand the background purpose and syntatic implementation of the features.
+Pywbemcli includes several features in the syntax that are worth presenting in detail to help the user understand the background purpose and syntactic implementation of the features.
 This includes:

 * The ability to execute either the pull or traditional operations with the